Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Home router and 10Gbps grade

-To deliver (close to) true 10Gbps, a router needs more than just a couple of 10Gbps Ethernet network ports.
-It also requires high processing power and applicable firmware to handle this type of bandwidth on top of its routing-related functions.
+A router needs more than just a couple of 10Gbps Ethernet network ports to deliver (close to) true 10Gbps.
+It also requires high processing power and applicable firmware to handle this bandwidth.

-That’s partially why more home Wi-Fi routers support the lowest tier of Multi-Gig, 2.5Gbps, than those with 10Gbps ports.
-In this case, you can expect them to deliver close to 2,500Mbps in real-world speeds.
+Many home Wi-Fi routers support the entry-level Multi-Gig, which is 2.5Gbps and can deliver close to 2,500Mbps in real-world speeds.

 USB port’s NAS performance could be a bit faster